supalarry/woioi-app/README.md

 ![alt text](https://i.imgur.com/WC7ydMT.jpg)

-Technologies used:
+## Technologies used
-client - html, css + tailwindcss microframework, javascript + vue.js, apollo client for graphql, vuex for storage server - nodejs + express, typescript, apollo for graphql, type-graphql, elasticsearch, postgresql
+### client
+html

+css + tailwindcss microframework

+javascript + vue.js

+apollo client for graphql

+vuex for storage

+### server
+nodejs + express

+typescript

+apollo for graphql

+type-graphql

+typeorm (ORM)

+elasticsearch

+postgresql

 TODO:
 dockerize app. otherwise, to run it you must have elasticsearch and postgresql running on your machine